James Glencairn Burns

 James Glencairn Burns (1794–1865) was the fourth son and eighth child born to the poet Robert Burns and his wife Jean Armour.
 James was born at their home in Mill Brae Street, now Burns Street in Dumfries on 12 August 1794.
 His first and middle name was added in honour of James Cunningham, 14th Earl of Glencairn, Robert's friend, patron and mentor.

 Life and family

-James, as stated, was born at the family home in what is now Burns Street, Dumfries on 12 August 1794 as recorded in the family register in the Burns family Bible.
+James was born at the family home in what is now Burns Street, Dumfries, on 12 August 1794 as recorded in the family register in the Burns family Bible.
 The family had moved from Ellisland Farm to the 'Stinking Vennel' in Dumfries on 11 November 1791.
 In late spring 1793 they made the move to a larger house in Millhole Brae (Burns Street), where James's mother lived for the remainder of her life following his father's death in 1796.